Rafah: After 1967 : Israeli occupation and settlement

+On 16 March 2003, American activist Rachel Corrie was killed in Rafah by being run over by an Israel Defense Forces bulldozer while trying to obstruct the demolition of a home.

 In May 2004, the Israeli Government led by, then Prime Minister, Ariel Sharon approved another mass demolition of homes in Rafah.
 Therefore, he obtained the nickname "the bulldozer".

-In September 2005, Israel withdrew from the Gaza Strip but Rafah remained divided, with part of it on the Egyptian side of the border under Egyptian rule.
+In September 2005, Israel withdrew its settlers and ground troops from the Gaza Strip but retained control of the skies, and land and sea borders.
+Moreover, Rafah remained divided, with part of it on the Egyptian side of the border under Egyptian rule.
 It has been claimed that it was in order to cope with the division of the town, that smugglers have made tunnels under the border, connecting the two parts and permitting the smuggling of goods and persons.